Opinions of Counsel

 Business decisions sometimes require a legal opinion from a trusted professional.
-Our attorneys provide reliable and accurate legal opinions on various legal issues to assist in your decisions.
+Our attorneys provide reliable and accurate legal opinions on various intellectual property issues to assist in your decisions.
 Provided below are some common Opinions of Counsel we provide to our clients.

-- Infringement Opinion –a detailed analysis and opinion whether an accused infringing device of method infringes your patent(s).
-To learn more about how we can evaluate infringement by a third party of your patent, please visit our Due Diligence page
+A detailed analysis and opinion whether an accused infringing device of method infringes your patent(s).
+To learn more about how our IP attorneys can evaluate infringement by a third party of your patent, read about ourIP Due Diligencepractice.

 An investigation and report regarding the individuals who should be listed as inventors on a patent application.
 Our IP attorneys know the critical questions to ask when determining who is legally considered an inventor.

 A legal analysis to determine ownership of a patent or patent application when filed with joint inventors or under a joint development agreement.